DarkGhostHunter/Laralerts/README.md

 ```

-When you receive a JSON Response, you will see something the Alerts appended to whichever key you used.
-Using the above example, we should see the `alerts` array under the `_status` key:
+When you receive a JSON Response, you will see the Alerts appended to whichever key you issued.
+Using the above example, we should see the `alerts` key under the `_status` key:

 ```json
 {